ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_intro.md

 transplants due to ESRF by the age of 25 and 100% by the age of 60^4^.
 On the other hand females that are heterozygous for this X-linked AS have relatively later onset with only 12% developing ESRF by the age of 40 and 40% at the age of 80 years^5^.
-However, patients do not all present the disease in a similar manner, and studies have observed their age of onset and severity to be highly variable^4^.
+Curiously, patients with similar genetic mutations do not all present the disease in a similar manner, and studies have observed their age of onset and severity to be highly variable^4^.

 In the 2015 International Workshop on AS, clinicians and researchers highlighted the need for an effective cure for AS^6^.
-Currently the only treatment option for AS patients is Angiotensin-converting-enzyme inhibitors (ACE-inhibitors), which is primarily used as treatment for hypertension^4^.
+Currently the only treatment option for AS patients is Angiotensin-converting-enzyme inhibitors (ACE-inhibitors), which are primarily used as treatment for hypertension^4^.
 Treatment with ACE-inhibitors are able to alleviate the mechanical pressures applied to the fragile GMB of AS patients and delay onset of ESRF, however treatment efficacy is highly dependent on timing^6,7^.
-In addition to the lack of treatment options, we still do not have a target for therapeutic interventions.
-Although *Col4a5* is known to cause AS, it is a poor therapeutic target as the disease progression vary dramatically.
-The varying age of onset and severity of AS suggests possibilities of other underlying mechanisms that are able to modify disease progression caused by the *Col4a5* mutation.
-Identifying these mechanisms and the genes involved may lead to the development of precise and novel therapeutic targets.
+In addition to the lack of treatment options, we still do not have a specific target for therapeutic interventions.
+Although *Col4a5* is known to cause AS, it is a poor therapeutic target as patients with this mutation vary dramatically in disease progression.
+It is widely accepted that the varying age of onset and severity of AS is in part due to underlying mechanisms that are able to modify disease progression.
+However, small samples sizes and other confounding factors preclude the ability to study such modifier in humans.

-To our knowledge there has only been one study conducted to identify modifier genes that lead to the variability in age of onset and severity of AS^8^.
-They observed variation between *Col4a3* knock out mice in 129X1/SvJ and C57BL/6J backgrounds, and identified 2 quantitative trail loci (QTL) on chromosome 9 and 16, however the intervals were not narrow enough to confidently identify probable candidate genes^8^.
+To our knowledge there has only been one study conducted to identify modifier genes in AS^8^.
+They observed variation between *Col4a3* knock out mice in 129X1/SvJ and C57BL/6J backgrounds, and identified 2 quantitative trail loci (QTL) on chromosome 9 and 16, however the intervals were not narrow enough to confidently identify candidate genes^8^.

-In this study we aimed to identify modifier genes of X-linked AS by introducing the *Col4a5* mutation into a diverse genetic background using the Diversity Outbred (DO) mice ^9-11^.
+In this study we aimed to effectively identify modifier genes of X-linked AS by introducing the *Col4a5* mutation into a diverse genetic background using the Diversity Outbred (DO) mice.
 DO mice are derived from eight inbred founder strains (A/J, C57BL/6J, 129S1/SvImJ, NOD/LtJ, NZO/HlLtJ, CAST/EiJ, PWK/PhJ, and WSB/EiJ), which captured nearly 90% of the known genetic variation present in laboratory mice^12^.
-This heterogeneity observed in the DO population is currently the best model that reflects the genetic diversity in the human population.
-(Ending pending results)
+The heterogeneity observed in the DO population allows for high resolution mapping and with a sufficient sample size this model is ideal for mapping modifier genes in X-linked AS ^9-11^.

 1\.
 Thomassen M, Flinter F. Clinical utility gene card for: Alport syndrome. *Eur J Hum Genet*.
 2012;20(6):–. doi:10.1038/ejhg.2011.237.